Patton's Secret Strike Toward Hammelburg Germany : March 1945

 Patton near Aachen 1945

 Captain Abraham Baum

-Captain Baum was chosen to lead the raid on Hammelburg, on the 26th of March 1945.
-Task for Baum would consist of 16 Sherman tanks, a platoon of light tanks, 27 halftracks, 3 motorized assault guns, 7 jeeps, and a total of 300 soldiers.
-The largest problem facing Task Force Baum would be the lack of maps and the Volksstrum (the peoples storm).
-Announced officially on the 18th of October 1944, the Volksstrum was not part of the regular German Army, but was established by the Nazi party on the orders of Adolf Hitler.
+Captain Baum was chosen to lead the raid on Hammelburg, on March 26, 1945.
+Task force Baum would consist of 16 Sherman tanks, a platoon of light tanks, 27 halftracks, 3 motorized assault guns, 7 jeeps, and a total of 300 soldiers.
+The largest problems facing Task Force Baum would be the lack of maps and the Volksstrum (the peoples storm) who defended their approach to the POW camp.
+Announced officially on October 18, 1944, the Volksstrum was not part of the regular German Army, but was established by the Nazi party on the orders of Adolf Hitler.
 It consisted of males between the ages of 16 and 60 years of age who were not already serving in some military unit as part of a German Home Guard.
 The Volksstrum was part of the Nazi's attempt to overcome their enemies military strength by force of will, as they termed it Total War.